vanilla/docs/content/help/apiv2/analytics.md

 Commonly used properties for the page collection are:

 * **user.userID**: The ID of the user, if available.
 If there is no current user, either because they aren't signed in or are a guest, this value will be `0`.
+`-1` is for an anonymized user.
+This was added for GDPR compliance, it only shows for users in Europe.

 #### point